efkidgamerdev/efkidgamerdev/README.md

 ### 🌟 Fun Facts About Me

-- 🍲 Love trying out new recipes when not coding
+- 🎮am a gamer both on Android and computer
-- 🏀 Basketball enthusiast
+- ⚽l like watching football and l am an arsenal fan
-- 🌍 Passionate about technology's potential to transform lives
+- 🌍 am always open and am ready to make new friends
-- 📖 Always carrying a notebook for spontaneous ideas
+- 📖 l like reading novels ...so if u got any recommendations link me up

 ### 📊 GitHub Stats